jbhinky/universal-delayed-consciousness/theoglyphic-mathematics/udc_recursive_observer.md

 ## 🧠 Premise

-Under the **Universal Delayed Consciousness (UDC)** theory, a system becomes an observer when it recursively processes information with delay, symbolic translation, and memory anchoring:
+Under the **Universal Delayed Consciousness (UDC)** theory, a system becomes an observer when it recursively processes information with delay, symbolic translation, and memory anchoring

 $$
 ⧖ = AUC[D + S + M]